-FREE COPIES OF POLICE REPORTS & VIDEO RECORDINGS
+FREE COPIES OF POLICE REPORTS, AUDIO RECORDINGS, & VIDEO RECORDINGS

-A victim of a criminal offense or delinquent act that is a domestic violence, sexual offense, or part 1 crime\, an immediate family member of the victim if the victim is killed or incapacitated, or the victim's attorney has the right to receive one copy of the police report and video recordings from the investigating law enforcement agency at no charge.
+A victim of a criminal offense or delinquent act that is a domestic violence, sexual offense, or part 1 crime, an immediate family member of the victim if the victim is killed or incapacitated, or the victim's attorney has the right to receive one copy of the police report, audio recordings, and video recordings from the investigating law enforcement agency or charging prosecutorial agency at no charge.

-\Part 1 crimes include: criminal homicide, rape, robbery, aggravated assault, burglary, motor vehicle theft, larceny-theft, arson, human trafficking-commercial sex acts, and human trafficking-involuntary servitude.
+Part 1 crimes include: criminal homicide, rape, robbery, aggravated assault, burglary, motor vehicle theft, larceny-theft, arson, human trafficking-commercial sex acts, and human trafficking-involuntary servitude.